-Generally, alimony is taxable as income to the recipient and tax deductible for the payor.
-However, the IRS is not bound by a state court order that labels a payment from one party to other as alimony.
-Simple labeling a payment as alimony in a divorce order is not enough to make the payment tax deductible to the payor.
+Generally, alimony is taxable as income to the recipient and tax-deductible for the payor.
+However, the IRS is not bound by a state court order that labels a payment from one party to another as alimony.
+Simple labeling a payment as alimony in a divorce order is not enough to make the payment tax-deductible to the payor.

 - The payment must be made from the payor to the payee in cash or its equivalent.
 For example, I do not think paying the former spouse’s cell phone bill would be considered alimony.

 - The payor and the payee cannot live together.
 Otherwise, couples could divorce while remaining in the same home in order to reduce their taxes since the lower-earning spouse’s income is generally taxed at a lower rate than the higher-earning spouse.

 - The payments must terminate upon the death of the payee.
 While most alimony payments also terminate when the payor dies, this is not a requirement.
 Very often life insurance proceeds can take the place of alimony payments after a payor dies.

 - The court order that requires the alimony cannot state that the alimony is non-deductible to the payor and non-taxable to the payee.
 So, essentially, it is easy to make the alimony payments non-deductible to the payor (and non-taxable to the payee) by simply stating so in the court order.

 - Payments must be made pursuant to a court order.
 In Florida, this includes a final order in a divorce (dissolution of marriage) case or a separate maintenance order.
 In short, a separate maintenance case is brought by one spouse that asks the court to order the other spouse to provide support (child support or alimony or both) without asking for a dissolution of the marriage.
 I do not believe that a written agreement between the parties (e.g. a port-nuptial agreement) is sufficient.
 A judge’s signature is required.